stefanofa/awesome/README.md

 *   [gvergnaud/hotscript](https://github.com/gvergnaud/hotscript) - A library of composable functions for the type-level!
 Transform your TypeScript types in any way you want using functions you already know.

-*   [hello-pangea/dnd](https://github.com/hello-pangea/dnd) - Beautiful and accessible drag and drop for lists with React.
+*   [hello-pangea/dnd](https://github.com/hello-pangea/dnd) - 💅 Beautiful and accessible drag and drop for lists with React. ⭐️ Star to support our work!

 *   [workos/authkit](https://github.com/workos/authkit) - The world's best login box powered by WorkOS and Radix.